mikedilger/nostr-next/what_can_breaking_get_us.md

 # Replacing Relay URLs

 Nostr is defined by relays that are addressed by websocket URLs.
 If that changed, that would be a significant break.
-Many (maybe even most) current event kinds would need superceding.
+Many (maybe even most) current event kinds would need superseding.

 The most reasonable change is to define relays with nostr identities, specifying their pubkey instead of their URL.